I nursed and pumped breast milk until my son was over 18 months, so I've come up with some amazing time saving hacks for pumping.

-It’s hard.
-The only reason I pumped for so damn long was because my son had trouble gaining weight,had a milk allergy, and we had a hard time getting him to transition from breast milk to formula.
-My son also didn’t really start eating until 2 years old (read our story and why I started this blog about overcoming picky eating), so I had no choice but to keep pumping.
+My son also didn't start eating well until 2 years old (read our story and why I started this blog about overcoming picky eating), so I had no choice but to keep pumping.

 Luckily, a friend gave me this tip pretty early on, and it is the only way I managed to stay sane with pumping for so long.